Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

     - never a naked new
     - never a naked delete

-## Video 32: Filler - Oh no!
+## Video: Filler - Oh no!
 Even more tips!
 - unique_pt should be the preferred pointer type
 - never use const_cast
 - split multi step functions